jschicht/LogFileParser/readme.txt

 Intro
 This parser will decode and dump lots of transaction information from the $LogFile on NTFS.
 There are several csv's generated as well as an sqlite database named ntfs.db containing all relevant information.
 The currently handled Redo transaction types are:

 InitializeFileRecordSegment
-UpdateFileNameAllocation
+CreateAttribute
+DeleteAttribute
 UpdateResidentValue
-CreateAttribute
-UpdateFileNameRoot
 UpdateNonResidentValue
+UpdateMappingPairs
+SetNewAttributeSizes
 AddindexEntryRoot
 DeleteindexEntryRoot
 AddIndexEntryAllocation
 DeleteIndexEntryAllocation
-SetNewAttributeSizes
-UpdateMappingPairs
+ResetAllocation
+ResetRoot
+SetIndexEntryVcnAllocation
+UpdateFileNameRoot
 OpenNonresidentAttribute

 The list of currently supported attributes:
 $STANDARD_INFORMATION